ellohez/ellohez/README.md

 - 👋 Hi, I’m **Helen / Hez**
-- 💜 I'm a purple haired programmer!
+- 💜 I'm a pink/purple haired programmer!
-- 🤝My pronouns are She/Her
+- 🤝 My pronouns are She/Her
 - 👀 I’m interested in designing for ease of use and accessibility
-- 💻Have a BSc (Hons) degree in Software Engineering (2:1)
+- 💻 I have a BSc (Hons) degree in Software Engineering (2:1)
-- ↗️➡️↘️↙️⬅️Tech returner after a squiggly career
+- ↗️➡️↘️↙️⬅️ Tech returner after a squiggly career
-- 🌱 I’m currently learning Java, HTML, CSS, MySQL, Javascript.
+- 🌱 I’m currently learning Ruby on Rails
-- 📚 Previously studied and worked with C, C++ and C#, more recently XML, XSL, JSON, HTML and CSS.
+- 📚 Previously studied and worked with C, C++ and C#, more recently JavaScript, TypeScript, React, Redux, HTML SASS
-- 🤓 Recently completed an Introduction to Python course with [Code First Girls](https://codefirstgirls.com/) - see HungryHorace repository.
+- 🤓 Previously completed an Introduction to Python course with [Code First Girls](https://codefirstgirls.com/) - see HungryHorace repository.
 - 💞️ I’m open to collaboration
 - 📚 16 years experience working at academic & public libraries
 - 😋 Love katsu curry!